o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/perception-and-alertness.md

 To perceive entities in the world, an agent has several stimulus systems that receive input from the world in different ways and pass this on to a central perception system that keeps track of them.
 There are five types of stimulus:

-*   **Visual** - Physical raycasts done in the world to determine line of sight to targets
+*   **Visual** - Physical raycasts done in the world to determine line of sight to targets.
-*   **Audio** - Sound events such as weapon fire, engine noise, and explosions, with a sound radius that will make them be picked up by any AI within that radius
+*   **Audio** - Sound events such as weapon fire, engine noise, and explosions, with a sound radius that will make them be picked up by any AI within that radius.
-*   **Tactile** - Collision events such as being hit by a bullet or explosion, or colliding with an object
+*   **Tactile** - Collision events such as being hit by a bullet or explosion, or colliding with an object.
-*   **Group** - A pseudo-radio/communication stimulus where AIs notify other AIs in their perception group of a target
+*   **Group** - A pseudo-radio/communication stimulus where AIs notify other AIs in their perception group of a target.
-*   **Unspecified** - A generic stimulus type that can be used for things like radars and scanners, where there is no obvious physical analog
+*   **Unspecified** - A generic stimulus type that can be used for things like radars and scanners, where there is no obvious physical analog.

 Once an entity is registered with the perception of an AI, it can fall into three different perceived levels: